 - Which landing page or call to action works better?

-Once you’ve established your KPIs you can then use Google’s Campaign URL Builder to track your campaigns, traffic sources and acquisition channels.
+In time, once you’ve established your KPIs you can then use Google’s Campaign URL Builder to track your campaigns, traffic sources and acquisition channels.
 Even down to which ad brought the traffic to your site.

 Certain E-Commerce sites will automatically connect purchases and events to your Analytics account.

-The outcome is a precise representation of which channel, medium, campaign, and even advert gets you your desired results per product or event.
+The outcome is a precise representation of which channel, medium, campaign, and even advert, gets you your desired results per product or event.

 After you gain results, you start to analyse the data.

 I’m not saying you should spend all day every day on your Google Analytics account, trying to decipher what your analytics mean.
-But I would recommend that once a week, maybe even once every two weeks, you spend some time looking at the details.
+However, I would recommend that once a week, maybe even once every two weeks, you spend some time looking at the details.

 Try to understand what is going on with your digital marketing.

 If that doesn’t satisfy your data and information needs, nothing will.

 what Peter Drucker said: “If you can’t measure it, you can’t manage it.”